tinuzz/wp-plugin-ngg-lightgallery/README.md

 course, you can change the code and the CSS to make it look exactly as you want.

-The data for the galley (image names, paths, captions, meta-data) is queried from the NextGEN database directly.
+The data for the gallery (image names, paths, captions, meta-data) is queried from the NextGEN database directly.
 No code from NextGEN Gallery is involved, thank goodness.